halaoner/grpc-demo/README.md

 2. Start the client:

-The client fetches the service endpoint specified in `example.proto` file, and outputs
+The client fetches the service endpoint specified in `example.proto` file, and outputs `User` and `Status` objects.

 ```bash
 python3 client.py